OldManUmby/DND.SRD.Wiki/pages/10.gameplay/default.10.md

 #### Falling Unconscious

-If damage reduces you to 0 hit points and fails to kill you, you fall unconscious (see appendix A).
+If damage reduces you to 0 hit points and fails to kill you, you fall unconscious (see appendix ##).
 This unconsciousness ends if you regain any hit points.

 #### Death Saving Throws